msdeep14/DeepDataBase/README.md

 3. Type **make clean** for recompiling the project.

 ## IN DEVELOPMENT:
-For displaying the table contents, you have to select option 5 from menu and the queries supported by it are, do care about syntax, hence complete parser is not implemented.
+For displaying the table contents, you have to select option 5 from menu and the queries supported by it are, do care about syntax, since complete parser is not implemented.

 select * from table_name;